pensIt is unlikely that your job will be affected if you start an IVA. Most people can simply continue working as normal.

 Can you apply for a new Job during an IVA?

 There is nothing to stop you changing your job during an IVA.
 The Arrangement itself does not prevent you from doing so.

 However in some limited circumstances a new employer may ask you whether you are insolvent or subject to formal insolvency proceedings.
-If they do you should be honest about your IVA and this could count against you.
+Where this happens, you should be honest about your IVA.
+Unfortunately it could count against you.

 If you are asked during a job application process whether you are insolvent you should answer yes.
-If this is important to an employer they can easily double check your answer on the Insolvency Register.
+Any potential employer can easily check your answer by looking up your details on the Insolvency Register.

 Changing your job during an IVA could have an impact on your monthly payments.
 If your income increases your payments might go up.
 If it falls you may start to struggle.

 What if you are a Company Director or Self Employed?